aliahmet/bunq-chat/README.md

 ## Bunq Chat Assignment 🦄

+Here are some notes about dıfferent parts of the project.
+I wanted to keep it -not so long- so please ask me if anything is not clear.

 ## 1. Framework Selection
 I was thinking about not using any framework and constructing from very scratch but then I decided to use Slim Framework just for routing, and couple of open source libraries.
 If you ask why not a more popular one like Zend or Laravel, they ship with lots of features out-of-box and I wanted to build the most part.